© The Financial Times Ltd 2017 FT and 'Financial Times' are trademarks of The Financial Times Ltd.

 Our pink newsprint is an important part of our brand and heritage, and we work hard to source recycled paper.

 In 2006, we began to trial different sources of 100 per cent recycled pink newsprint.
-This trial was extended, resulting in the relative percentage of the recycled paper used by the FT rising steadily in 2009.
+We continue to use recycled paper where possible at the FT.

 As the producer of the world’s leading business newspapers, we believe that the printed newspaper will be around for a long time.